 There’s a bit to get through, so let’s break it down…

 The new course management module is effectively an e-learning deployment tool.
-Using this module, Admins can set up multi-step courses using a combination of Video, Knowledge Base articles and SCORM courses.
-Each step can be applied its own score and deployed to team members to complete as necessary.
+Using this module, Admins can set up multi-step courses using a combination of Video, Knowledge Base articles, and SCORM courses.
+Each step can be applied to its own score and deployed to team members to complete as necessary.

 The major top-level differences between this new module and the old ‘Learning Record’ module is that…